xavierdidelot/DetectImports/README.md

 will produce a scatterplot of the number of coalescent intervals for each sequence as a function of time, with the sequences corresponding to imports coloured in red.
-By changing the `type` to `"tree"`, one will get a plot of the original tree and, once again, imported sequences coloured in red:
+By changing the `type` to `"tree"`, one will get a plot of the original tree with, once again, imported sequences coloured in red:

 ``` r